kewla1d/kewltab/README.md

 # kewltab
-a customizable new tab page made by kewlaid based on apple's visionos -# i'll make a customization menu once i learn how
+a customizable new tab page made by kewlaid based on apple's visionos

+*i'll make a customization menu once i learn how*

 ## installation guide